Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Start by listing every asset, then categorize them.
 You also need to determine which assets are considered marital property and which are considered separate property.

-Here are some common asset categories:
+Here are some common categories in an asset list for divorce:

 Collect all relevant documents for each asset category, such as titles, purchase receipts, and recent statements, to support valuations.